jundalisay/superb/content/en/research/socrates/parmenides/chapter-14.md

-+++
+---
-title= "The Infinite Divisibility of the Others within the Illusion of the One" heading= "Chapter 13"
+title: "The Infinite Divisibility of the Others within the Illusion of the One"
-# date= 2015-09-01
-date= 2021-12-18
-image= "/covers/parmenides.jpg"
-description= ""
-linkb= "/research/socrates/parmenides/chapter-12"
-linkbtext= "Chapter 12"
-linkf= "/research/socrates/parmenides/chapter-14"
-linkftext= "Chapter 14"
+heading: "Chapter 14"
+date: 2015-09-02
+image: "/covers/parmenides.jpg"
+description: "The Others become other than each Other, for the only remaining alternative is that they are other than nothing."
-icon= "/icons/soc.png"
+icon: "/icons/soc.png"
-+++
+---

 ## 2.aa.
 If the One is an Illusion, what becomes of the Others?